realSunyz/realSunyz/README.md

 ## 👋 Hi there, I'm Seven.

-I'm Seven SUN, a Grade 12 secondary school student.
+I'm Seven, a Grade 12 secondary school student.

 ### 💬 i can speak

-* 🇨🇳 Simplified Chinese (Mandarin)
+* 🇨🇳 Mandarin Chinese (native)
-* 🇺🇸 English
+* 🇺🇸 English (level C1)
 * 🇫🇷 French (learning)

 ### 👩‍💻 i can use